Last Revised: Wednesday, February 3, 2021

 This policy applies to all University of Nebraska-Lincoln (UNL) faculty, staff, students, and visitors.

-The decision to close the University shall be made by the Chancellor on the recommendation of the Vice Chancellor for Business & Finance.
+The decision to close the University or implement a delayed opening or early closure shall be made by the Chancellor on the recommendation of the Vice Chancellor for Business & Finance.
 This may be based on safety or security concerns including inclement weather and could consider local and regional conditions and forecasts, local and regional travel conditions, advisories, campus conditions, and available campus resources.
 In the absence of a specific announcement to the contrary, it should be understood that classes and other functions will continue as scheduled.

 Campus Closing Options

 Option #1 – All Classes and Campus Operations are Canceled

 All classes (day classes) and events are canceled and all offices and clinics are closed at UNL.
 Only those individuals required to report during closedowns should report to work.
 Some operations, such as student services, sporting events or performances, and intercampus transportation may or may not be affected by this announcement.
 See 'More Information on Winter Weather Closedowns.'